10 Tips To Help Protect /Keep Your Privacy

 Anonymize your internet searching and browsing

 All of the most popular widely used internet search engines will track every search that you ever make.
-Additionally, it is well known that the NSA program “PRISM” (and likely others yet unknown) similarly can keep track of what you’re looking for on the internet with apparent cooperation from the internet ‘giants’.
-That said, you should consider using anonymous search engines which do not log or track your IP address when you search online (e.g. DuckDuckgo.com or ixquick.com and others…).
+Additionally, it is well known that the NSA program “PRISM” (and likely others) similarly can keep track of what you’re looking for on the internet with apparent cooperation from the internet service providers themselves.

 Use cash instead of debit or credit cards